Aliases for PSMD6 Gene

 GeneCards Summary for PSMD6 Gene

 PSMD6 (Proteasome 26S Subunit, Non-ATPase 6) is a Protein Coding gene.
-Among its related pathways are Metabolism of proteins and RET signaling.
+Diseases associated with PSMD6 include Retinitis Pigmentosa 49.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include ATPase activity.
 An important paralog of this gene is GPS1.

 UniProtKB/Swiss-Prot Summary for PSMD6 Gene